jessBlok/geocodingapi/README.md

 This is a sample Angular app by Jess Blokland.
-It connects to the Google Maps Geocoding API to return location coordinates on a queried address.
+I use Bootstrap to style a responsive horizontal form with custom CSS radio buttons and checkboxes.
-It uses the UI router.
+The app connects to the Google Maps Geocoding API to return location coordinates for a queried address.
+Routing is done with the ui-router.
-It features animations via nganimate and ngshhow/nghide.
+It also features animations via nganimate on ngshhow/nghide.